CSAFE-ISU/cmcR/cran-comments.md

 additionally small toy examples to allow automatic testing.
 (You could also replace \dontrun{} with \donttest, if it takes longer than 5 sec to be executed, but it would be preferable to have automatic checks for functions.
-Otherwise, you can also write some tests.)'
+Otherwise, you can also write some tests.)"

- I have removed \dontrun{} from examples that take < 5 seconds to run (total example run time on my local machine is now 46.5 seconds).
+* I have removed \dontrun{} from examples that take < 5 seconds to run (total example run time on my local machine is now 46.5 seconds).
 The remaining examples involve downloading large 3D scans from a remote database and processing them and thus take more than 5 seconds.
+As this package is intended to be used by forensic practitioners (who may not have a thorough understanding of navigating R documentation files), my intention is to make each of these time-intensive examples "self-contained."
 These scans are too large in their unprocessed format to include with the package (at least to keep the package size below 5 MB), but I have included 2 processed scans in the data directory that are of reasonable size.
 The tests I have in the tests directory perform the automatic testing that Dr. Seyer references in his comment, so removing \dontrun{} around the time-intensive examples for the sake of testing would be redundant.

 ## Test environments